vingkan/prometheus/README.md

 ![Sample Promo Code Entry in Firebase](https://raw.githubusercontent.com/vingkan/prometheus/master/img/sample-promo-entry.PNG)

 ## Notify
-Warning: upgrades to the `.deliver()` method and structure may cause unexpected behavior with notifications.
-Please open an issue if this happens to you.
 ### prometheus.notify(noteID, note, callback)
 Sends popups to specific users via web notifications.
 + `noteID` (string, required): id used to group receiving users and notification return information, stored at `prometheus/features/{noteID}`.
 Must have a validate function to determine if user should recieve notification.